-Figure 4-5 Quick Link - LAN 1 and Lan 2 Status (LAN 3 similar)
+Figure 4-5 Quick Link - LAN land Lan 2 Status (LAN 3 similar)

 • WAN Status - The WAN Status icon provides a quick view of the current connection status of the WAN port.
 The WAN Status icon will be highlighted in blue when an external WAN device is plugged into it.
 By selecting the WAN icon, the additional information in Figure 4-6 is shown.
-The details provided on this screen are for information only and include WAN PORT STATE, INTERNET CONNECTION, and CURRENT DATA PATH.
+The details provided on this screen are for information only and include "WAN Port State", "Internet Connection" and "Current Data Path"